HitaBeeDev/flyvio/README.md

 | `npm run preview` | Serve the production build locally |

 TypeScript is configured with `"strict": true` and `"noUncheckedIndexedAccess": true`.
 Run `npx tsc --noEmit` to verify zero type errors.

----

-## What This Project Is Not

-- No real backend or database
-- No real authentication or payment processing
-- No server-side rendering (Vite SPA only)
-- No i18n

-This is a portfolio project.
-The booking flow simulates the UX of a real system without connecting to any live services.